yal067/cse15l-lab-reports/Lab5.md

 # Lab Report 5

-# The process of doing lab report 3 and some alternative ways
+# The process of doing lab report 3 and an alternative way doing it

 ## Going into detail on how to do the task of lab report 3